brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(pink) - Location 2724
 five precepts, the training rules to abstain from taking life, stealing, sexual misconduct, false speech, and the use of intoxicants.

+- Highlight(pink) - Location 3083
+a noble disciple gives up the destruction of life

+- Highlight(pink) - Location 3087
+a noble disciple gives up the taking of what is not given and abstains from it.

+- Highlight(pink) - Location 3089
+noble disciple gives up sexual misconduct and abstains from it.

+- Highlight(pink) - Location 3091
+noble disciple gives up false speech and abstains from it.

+= Highlight(pink) - Location 3093
+a noble disciple gives up wines, liquors, and intoxicants,

+- Highlight(pink) - Location 3083
+a noble disciple gives up the destruction of life

+- Highlight(pink) - Location 3103
+they are conscientious and merciful and dwell compassionate toward all living beings.
+(The Uposatha Observance Location 309, AN 8:41; IV 248–51)

+- Highlight(pink) - Location 3099
+The Uposatha Observance

 - Highlight(pink) - Location 2729
 While the Buddha enjoins observance of the five precepts upon lay followers as a full-time obligation, he recommends a more stringent type of moral practice for the uposatha, the observance days determined by the lunar calendar: the full-moon day, the new-moon day, and the two half-moon days.
 (Of the four, in Buddhist countries today it is the full-moon day that is given priority.)
 On these occasions, devout lay Buddhists undertake eight precepts: the usual five, but with the third changed to complete sexual abstinence, augmented by three other precepts that emulate the training rules of a novice monk or nun.
 The eight precepts, enumerated in Text V,4(2), augment the training in sīla as a moral observance with a training in self-restraint, simplicity, and contentment.
 In this respect they prepare the disciple for the training of the mind undertaken in the practice of meditation, the third base of merit.

+- Highlight(pink) - Location 3108
+“‘As long as they live the arahants abandon sexual relations and observe celibacy, living apart, refraining from the coarse practice of sexual intercourse.
+(The Uposatha Observance Location 309, AN 8:41; IV 248–51)

+- Highlight(pink) - Location 3114
+“‘As long as they live the arahants eat only one meal a day and refrain from eating at night, outside the proper time.
+(The Uposatha Observance Location 309, AN 8:41; IV 248–51)

+- Highlight(pink) - Location 3117
+“‘As long as they live the arahants abstain from dancing, singing, instrumental music, and unsuitable shows, and from adorning themselves by wearing garlands and applying scents and ointments.
+(The Uposatha Observance Location 309, AN 8:41; IV 248–51)

+- Highlight(pink) - Location 3119
+“‘As long as they live the arahants abandon the use of high and luxurious beds and seats and abstain from using them; they make use of low resting places, either small beds or straw mats.
+(The Uposatha Observance Location 309, AN 8:41; IV 248–51)

 - Highlight(pink) - Location 2735
 The practice of meditation is not only the heart of the path to liberation but a source of merit in its own right.
 Wholesome meditation practices, even those that do not directly lead to insight, help to purify the grosser levels of mental defilement and uncover deeper dimensions of the mind’s potential purity and radiance.